geoschem/integrated_methane_inversion/docs/source/getting-started/quick-start.rst

 Proceed to "Step 4: Add Storage" and select the size of your storage volume.

-Your storage needs will depend on the length of the inversion period, size of the inversion domain, and the inversion resolution (0.25x0.3125 or 0.5x0.625).
+Your storage needs will depend on the length of the inversion period, size of the inversion domain, and the inversion resolution.
 Storage_guidelines_TODO -- For example, 100GB is generally sufficient for a 1-week inversion.
 Note that your storage costs will be based on this value.
 You can always add storage space after your EC2 instance is launched, but it is very difficult to retroactively reduce storage space.
 It is best to start conservative if you plan to keep the instance for a significant time period (more than a few days).

 **Then, just click on "Review and Launch".** You don't need to touch other options this time.
 This brings you to "Step 7: Review Instance Launch".
 Click on the Launch button again.